Tips for more efficient handling of cutting fluids

-If different cutting fluids are used for different types of machining, label each machine with the cutting fluid used in that machine.
-This will reduce the risk of using the incorrect product, which may compromise the cutting fluid’s properties.
+If you use different cutting fluids for different kinds of machining, label each machine with the type of cutting fluid used in that machine.
+This will reduce the risk of mixing products, which may compromise the cutting fluid’s properties.

 3. CHECK THE CONCENTRATION

 The concentration of the cutting fluid must be kept at the recommended level if it is to work optimally.
-If the concentration is too high it will produce more mess, increase the risk of skin irritation and increase cutting fluid consumption.
-Too low a concentration could results in bacterial and fungal contamination, corrosion and poor lubrication, which reduces the life of the tools and cutting fluid.
+If the concentration is too high it will produce more mess, increase the risk of skin problems and also increase cutting fluid consumption.
+Too low a concentration results in bacterial and fungal contamination, corrosion and poor lubrication, which reduces the life span of the tools and cutting fluid.